radovanhorvat/gonzales/README.md

 - create a virtual environment using `python -m venv venv`
 - activate the virtual environment with `source env/bin/activate` (Linux) or `venv\Scripts\activate.bat` (Windows)
-- install either directly from GitHub with `pip install git+https://github.com/radovanhorvat/nbody.git`, or from [PyPi](https://pypi.org/project/nbody-solver/) with `pip install nbody-solver`
+- install from [PyPi](https://pypi.org/project/nbody-solver/) with `pip install nbody-solver` or, alternatively, directly from GitHub with `pip install git+https://github.com/radovanhorvat/nbody.git`

-Now, assuming everything was successful, you can do the following in order to verify everything is working properly:
+- Now, assuming everything was successful, you can do the following in order to verify everything is working properly:

-- run benchmarks with `python -m nbody.benchmark.benchmark`
 - run one of the examples, like the Solar system simulation: `python -m nbody.examples.solar_system`
+- run the performance benchmark suite with `python -m nbody.benchmark.benchmark`

 ## Quick start